 Our experiment follows a four-fold cross validation format covering all 44 sketches.
-The system trained on three 11-example segments, for a total of 33 examples for learning.
-The remaining 11-example segment is used for classification testing.
-We repeat this four times, so each 11example segment is used for testing, and the results of the four trials runs are averaged.
+The sketches were randomly assigned to four groups (folds) of 11 sketches each, with the constraint that all groups had the same distribution of sketches from the categories in Table 1 (two arches, two false arches, one bridge, one skeletal arm, etc).
+The system trained on three 11-example groups, for a total of 33 examples for learning.
+The remaining group of 11 examples is used for classification testing.
+We repeat this four times, so each group of 11 examples is used once for testing, resulting in 44 classifications total.

 We tested our simulation under two conditions: The full condition uses the entire model, while in the similarity-only condition, near-miss analysis is turned off.
-In similarity-only, the system classifies a new example by using

-MAC/FAC to retrieve a similar representation from the concept context, and asserts concept membership if the normalized SME similarity score is above a threshold of 0.85.
+In similarity-only, the system classifies a new example by using MAC/FAC to retrieve a similar representation from the concept context, and asserts concept membership if the normalized SME similarity score is above a threshold of 0.85.
 We expected that, based on prior experiments (Kuehne et al 2000b), similarity-only will learn quite well with only a handful of examples.
-However, we also expect that it will show false positives due to misleadingly similar negative examples, which near-miss analysis should prevent.
+However, we also expect that misleadingly similar negative examples will cause false positives, which near-miss analysis should help prevent.